Databases and other services in the Travis CI Environment

 - DB=postgres

-Then you can use those values in a before_install (or before_script) step or more to set up each database.
+Then you can use those values in a before_install (or before_script) step to set up each database.
 For example:

 before_script: